 If you have an out-of-country driver's license and intend to become a resident of Indiana, you must pass the vision screening test, written knowledge test and driving skills test to obtain an Indiana driver's license.

 All documents proving your identity, Social Security number, lawful status and Indiana residency will be verified through a central verification process.
-The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.
+The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to the BMV.

-Once the BMV has verified the documentation that you have provided, the BMV will mail the license, permit, or identification card to you.
+Once the BMV has verified the documentation that you have provided, the BMV will mail the license, learner’s permit, or identification card to you.
 If the documents cannot be verified, you will receive a letter explaining the determination and your rights to request an administrative hearing to review the determination.

 If you have Temporary Lawful Status your license is valid until the end date of your lawful presence or;